 Research is an integral part of the Philosophy discipline at The Open University and directly informs the design of what we teach.
-We are renowned for our research excellence, and in the 2014 Research Excellence Framework (REF) 97% of our research outputs were ranked as internationally recognised or better, with 40% being internationally excellent, and 7% world leading.
+We are renowned for our research excellence, and in the Research Excellence Framework (REF) 2021 all our research outputs were ranked as "internationally recognised" or better, with 52% being "internationally excellent", and 9% "world leading".

 We have research strengths in a wide range of areas, including aesthetics, philosophical methodology, ethics, social and political philosophy, history of philosophy, philosophy of language, philosophy of mind, philosophy of sport, philosophy of science, and post-Kantian European philosophy.